lure/AutoTurnIn/readme.txt

 that's all for now.
 If you feel yourself in a mood to make localization to another language, let me know through curseforge site.
 If in need to populate configs with some particular quests take a look at wowhead.js.
-This script used in Firefox allow to grab quests from search form.
+This script used in Firefox allows to grab quests from search form.